nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # CampusConnect User Guide

-**CampusConnect** is the ultimate contact management app for NUS students looking to socialise.
-Our contact tagging, finding, and organisation features ensure that with a few keystrokes, you never forget who you meet and why.
+**CampusConnect** is the ultimate contact management app for NUS students with speedy typing skills.
+Our contact tagging, finding, and organisation features ensure that with just a few keystrokes, you never forget who you meet, where you met them, and what their contact details are.

 **CampusConnect** offers a seamless and quick contact management experience using our *Command Line Interface* style of input, where commands are processed in the blink of an eye.
 If you can type quickly, we can get it done faster than